Iterator and Generator Patterns in JavaScript

 c.next(); // { value: 12, done: false }

 generator.throw(error) injects an error at the current yield point.
-If the generator catches it, execution continues to the next yield.
-If it doesn’t catch, the error propagates to the caller:
+If the generator catches it inside a try...catch, execution continues to the next yield.
+If there is no catch, the error propagates out and the generator terminates.
+This is a useful pattern for signalling that the consumer wants the generator to stop producing values under an error condition.

 function* gen() {